-We need a new standard for law enforcement’s use of force—as exists in some other countries.
+We need a new standard for the use of force by law enforcement officials—as exists in other countries.
 Officers should be expected to control a situation without using deadly force except as a last resort.
 This means staying out of harm’s way themselves unless there is an immediate threat to life.

 Free Speech and Right to Privacy ⌄

 We must protect the freedom of every Minnesotan to speak their mind, maintain their privacy, and make their own important decisions.
 Government should not infringe on personal decisions that don’t impact the health and safety of others—such as who to love and marry, whether and where to worship, which bathroom to use, and how and when to reproduce.
 I fully support a woman’s right to choose, and to have a full range of respectful, supportive health care services that help her avoid unintended pregnancies and to have healthy pregnancies when she decides to do so.

 End Prohibition of Cannabis ⌄

 The war on drugs has failed—costing Minnesota taxpayers too much and destroying too many lives.
 It’s time to remove the prohibition on personal use of cannabis and treat addiction as an illness, not a crime.